 Appdome’s Unique Fusion Technology

-The Appdome platform is a fully automated, modular, mobile app integration service that enables mobile developers and mobility professionals (IT, Ops, Security, etc.) to integrate any service, Software Development Kit (SDK) and Application Programming Interface (API) into Android and iOS mobile apps in seconds.
-Fusion, as a technology, is compatible with (a) all Android and iOS mobile apps, including native, hybrid and non-native apps, (b) all vendors, SDKs, APIs standards, methods and frameworks and (c) multi-service, multi-vendor implementations
+The Appdome platform is a fully automated, modular, mobile app integration platform that enables mobile developers and mobility professionals (IT, Ops, Security, etc.) to implement new functionality into existing mobile apps – in minutes without any coding.
+That functionality can take multiple forms.
+You can implement mobile APIs, full or partial SDK or workflows, discrete security features or bundles of features.
+You can even implement solution bundles made up of multiple SDKs or services even from different vendors.
+Fusion, as a technology, is compatible with (a) all Android and iOS mobile apps, including native, hybrid and non-native apps, (b) 3rd party, APIs standards, methods and frameworks and (c) multi-service, multi-vendor implementations

 How Does Fusion Work?

 Appdome’s patented Fusion technology enables mobile services to be added to mobile apps at the binary level.
 It does not require access or modification of source code.
 It saves developers significant time and effort and allows mobile SDK, API and service providers to reach more apps.
-Enterprise organizations can use Fusion to customize and add critical services to third-party apps.
-The process is as simple as uploading an Android (.apk) or iOS (.ipa) app binary, select the services you want to integrate, and click “Build My App”.
-Appdome’s AI enhanced coding engine handles the rest.
+Enterprises use Appdome to customize and add critical services to any mobile app (including home-grown or third-party apps).
+The process is as simple as uploading an Android (.apk) or iOS (.ipa) app binary, select the services you want to implement, and click “Build My App”.
+Appdome’s AI-enhanced coding engine handles the rest.

-A microservice architecture and dynamic assembly engine gather the choices made by the user, generate the code necessary to implement the features and, in seconds, produces a new app binary with all the services selected by the user added to the app.
+Appdome’s microservices architecture and dynamic code generation and assembly engine gather the choices made by the user, generate the code necessary to implement the features and, in seconds, produces a new production-ready app. app binary, which includes all the new services the customer selected.
 Each Fusion contains the logic and coding needed to ensure feature sets complement each other, avoid conflicts, and optimize the performance of Fused apps.

 App Wrapping…A Thing of the Past

 App wrapping was always intended as a light-weight method for adding limited functionality from a single vendor to a pre-defined set of mobile apps.
 App wrappers like mobile SDKs are products, managed by product management, on a release schedule, limited in functionality until the next release.
 As an alternative to manual coding, wrappers evolved at their own rate, typically at a slower pace as the SDK or the service itself.
 Because app wrappers often include subsets of the functionality of the broader SDK, organizations have less incentive to invest in app wrapping than the SDK and the service itself.
-Oftentimes, wrappers also utilize private APIs, hidden executables, and other methods that prohibit distribution of wrapped apps and/or impact the performance of the underlying app.
-Bottom line, app wrapping was and continues to be a vendor specific, single purpose, non-reusable, and intrusive way to integrate services to apps.
-Wrappers do not have full visibility into how the app functions.
+Oftentimes, wrappers also utilize private APIs, hidden executables, and other methods that prohibit the distribution of wrapped apps and/or impact the performance of the underlying app.
+Bottom line, app wrapping was and continues to be a vendor-specific, single-purpose, non-reusable, and intrusive way to integrate services to apps.
+Fundamentally, app-wrappers do not have full visibility into how an app functions, yet they make decisions as if they do.
+And that’s why things ‘break’.

-As a result, wrappers are notorious for causing unintended, unexpected, and unwelcome behavior change, functional degradation or security concerns.
+As a result, app wrappers are notorious for causing unintended, unexpected, and unwelcome behavior change, functional degradation or security concerns.
 App wrappers rely on intercepting or modifying application layer APIs.
 App wrapping stands between the native application functions and the EMM or MAM and can actually collide with applications.
-For example, when a mobile app uses frameworks or is built using MADPs (Mobile App Development Platforms), basic EMM functions such as containerizing files becomes an impossible challenge for wrappers.
+For example, when a mobile app is built in non-native frameworks, basic enterprise mobility functions such as containerizing files becomes an impossible challenge for wrappers.
 The wrapper is sensitive to loading order, framework usage, and application logic.
 Wrappers often cause applications and frameworks to fail.
 Interacting with a huge and ever-growing number of possible APIs leaves a lot of room for error.
 It also leaves a lot of functionally walled off by the wrapper, making app wrapping undesirable for most developers.
 App wrapping also poses problems for commercial apps.
-ISVs typically don’t support app wrapping as it interferes the apps native operations.
+ISVs typically don’t support app wrapping as it interferes with the apps native operations.

 The following chart illustrates an abbreviated, high-level comparison of app wrapping and Appdome.